jamesdellinger/machine_learning_deep_learning_nanodegree_dog_project/README.md

 jupyter notebook dog_app.ipynb
 ```

-12. (Optional) **If you are running the project on your local machine (and not using AWS)**, before running code, change the kernel to match the dog-project environment by using the drop-down menu (**Kernel > Change kernel > dog-project**).
+12. Before running code, make sure that the notebook's kernel is set to the one you created above in step 10.
+If necessary, you can change the kernel to match the dog-project environment by using the drop-down menu (**Kernel > Change kernel > dog-project**).
 Then, follow the instructions in the notebook.

 __NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality to successfully answer all of the questions included in the notebook. __Unless requested, do not modify code that has already been included.__